RichardMorris/mlx90640-bluetooth/README.md

 ## Server setup
 The server code depends on the mlx90640-library being installed in the `/home/pi` directory.
 The library needs to be compiled together with the Python sub-directory.
+It run with a version circa 2019 and not been tested since.

 The server program is `server/mlxserver.py` which needs to be run as root